Alia5/FSE/README.md

 I only have limited knowledge about game- / engine-programming and thus, this is probably not the most well though out code there is.
 Hence, this is licensed under WTFPL

-FSE supports networking which in testing performed pretty well under pretty bad network conditions (~200ms Ping with some packetloss) with a few 100 objects
+FSE supports networking which in testing performed pretty well under pretty bad network conditions (~200ms Ping with some packet loss) with a few 100 objects

-I'm quite happy with with the results so far, considering this essentially being a little "sunday project"
+I'm quite happy with with the results so far, considering this essentially being a little "Sunday project"

-It also sports a pretty neat lighting system incl. normal and specular maps
+It also sports a pretty neat lighting system incl. normal and specular-maps
 ![Lighting1](https://github.com/Alia5/FSE/blob/master/lighting1.gif?raw=true "Lighting1") ![Lighting2](https://github.com/Alia5/FSE/blob/master/lighting2.gif?raw=true "Lighting2")

 *Work in Progress*